Karthickraja-S/Java-Servlets-And-RestAPI-Projects/README.md

 3. Generate a war file of your <ROOT_PKG_NAME> ( jar cvf <FILE_NAME>.war * )
 4. Place the war file inside tomcatHome/webapps
 5. Start the tomcat by calling startup.bat inside bin folder.

+If your app has any jar dependency then include those jars inside tomcat lib directory OR place inside rootPKG/webapp/lib